 After you have had veneers or braces do their work, you may need to wear permanent retainers.
 These are durable strips of metal that rest along the inside of your teeth.
 Their job is to prevent your teeth from shifting.
 Permanent retainers may be the best option to prevent teeth shifting.

 Because teeth naturally shift over time, having a set of retainers can keep the teeth in line rather than moving around in your mouth.
-To avoid having to wear braces again in the future, it is wise to consider having retainers installed.
+To avoid wearing braces again in the future, it is wise to consider having retainers installed.

 Wisdom Teeth Removal

-To make room for them, your wisdom teeth will start to exert pressure on the teeth surrounding it.
+Your wisdom teeth will start to exert pressure on the teeth surrounding them to make room for them.
 They will shove them out of the way so they can emerge, which can result in crooked teeth.

 Removing your wisdom teeth, even before you have your teeth straightened, can be a great way to ensure that your teeth do not shift in the future.